 Another good activity is for the students to interview each other in English.
 They can also take on a famous person or characters personality for this.
 This activity reviews all the basic questions regarding; name, age, job, family, likes etc.....
 Here is a ppt (see the second part) which can be used for this.
 Get the students echoing like you and asking the questions back to each other.
 Also, try to get them extending and asking follow up questions if possible.

-There are several other icebreaker and other ideas which I'll save for the next time.
-But one other one might be to use the basic questions about "favourites" to interview each other .
+There are several other icebreakers and other ideas which I'll save for the next time.
+But one other one might be to use the basic questions about "favorites" to interview each other.
 A good list of conversation questions can really help.
 But you'll have to edit many of these and see my uploaded examples.
 A good idea here is to put students in pairs.
 Then after a set time, they change partners and form the questions in the 3rd person.
-The students have to remember what their partner's favourites were -- not that easy!!!!
+The students have to remember what their partner's favorites were -- not that easy!!!!
 As always, at the end, do a briefing and review the material in some open fashion.

 Also see this presentation about assessing the oral proficiency of students.